Where Wildflowers Grow By Diana L. Pierce…alias….Dee Grainger

 Sometime later after the Graingers leave, Dee and her dog walk to the barn.
 Dee looks in the trunk she'd brought with her when she first came to Shiloh.
 It had all kinds of brushes and animal care supplies in it.
 She was only going to grab a new brush to groom her horse with, when she notices a tablet filled with remedies her grandmother had written down.
 It seems her grandmother had learned a lot of things from a Shawnee medicine man when she was young.
 She wrote most of it in this old tablet.
 Some of it was faded and pages were loose, but Dee could make out most of it.
-She got her brush and kept the tablet out to read later.
+She got her brush and kept the book out to read later.

 Dee grooms her paint mare until she shines.
 "Pretty girl, aren't you Patches?"
-Quite pleased with her efforts she puts the horse back in the coral.
-"Chance, come here boy, it's your turn."
+Quite pleased with her efforts she puts the horse back in the corral.
+"Chance, come here, boy it's your turn."
 She no more than starts to brush the dog; when she sees the Virginian riding toward them.
 As he gets closer she notices he can hardly stay in the saddle.
-He stops when he gets to the coral and goes limp as he climbs down.
+He stops when he gets to the corral and goes limp as he climbs down.
 Dee grabs him, breaking his fall, "Burt, come quick."
 Burt comes running, "What's wrong with him."
 Burt helps her get him to his room in the bunkhouse.
 "He's burning up."
 They look at each other as they lay the unconscious man in his bunk.
 Dee says, "I'll run to the house and chip some ice out of the ice box."
 She hurries toward the house as Burt is stripping the foreman's shirt from him and wetting his face with a rag.
 As she enters the house she yells, "Elizabeth, something's wrong with the Virginian.
 He's got a fever."
 Elizabeth is coming down the stairs, "Where is he?"
 Dee says as she heads to the kitchen, "He's in the bunkhouse.
 I come for some ice."
 Elizabeth heads to the bunkhouse.
 By the time she gets to where he is she hears him moaning loudly.
 "Burt, what do you thinks wrong with him?"
 Burt shows her his arm.
 "Look at this cut on his arm, it's infected."
 Red streaks were surrounding the wound.
 Burt says, "You girls try cooling him down with cold water.
 I'll run for the doctor."

 By the time Dee gets to the bunkhouse with the ice, Burt has a buckboard harnessed.
 "Dee, I'm going for the doctor.
 Help Elizabeth cool him down."
 She nods at him and goes into the bunkhouse.
 She puts ice chips in the wash basin.
 She notices the wound.
 "Dang, it looks bad."
 He begins to toss and turn.
 He starts talking nonsense, "Yankees!
 Run!
 Run!"
 Sometimes he would have his eyes wide open, screaming, "Get out of here."
 It was beginning to freak the girls out as they tried to hold him down.
 Elizabeth is wetting his forehead, "It'll be okay."
 Dee wraps some ice with a rag and wraps it around his infected arm.
-"Feels like his arm's on fire, too."
+"Feels like his arms on fire, too."
 Elizabeth looking worried, "Wish Aunt Holly was here, she knows a lot of cures for things like this."
 Dee looks at her, "Grandma's tablet.
 Maybe it has something in it we can use."
-She runs out to retrieve the tablet she left by the coral.
+She runs out to retrieve the tablet she left by the corral.
 Now Joe D, the Virginian's horse is still standing where his rider left him.
-Dee takes his saddle off and gets him a drink, then puts him in the coral.
+Dee takes his saddle off and gets him a drink, then puts him in the corral.
 She heads back into the bunkhouse.
 Elizabeth is trying to calm the Virginian who is having nightmares.
 "Please lay still.
 You're going to fall out of bed.
 Dee, what took you so long?"
 Dee is looking through the tablet, "I had to take care of Joe.
 You know it would be trouble if we forgot that."
 Elizabeth adds, "Well, he won't be chewing anyone out for awhile.
 Poor thing he keeps dreaming someone's after him."
 Dee pulls a loose page from the tablet, "Says here mud will draw out infection."
 She leaves and comes back with a pan full of mud.

 Elizabeth looks at her, "You're not serious.
 He's not going to like it."
 Dee plasters a good portion of it on the wound and wraps it with a cloth.
 "I don't care what he likes if it works.
 Don't see a doctor yet."
 Elizabeth is now looking at Dee's tablet of remedies, "Wildflower tea.
 It says it helps reduce some fevers."
 Dee looks at the tablet, "Do we have any of these growing nearby?"
 Elizabeth nods her head, "Some of them, we do.
 You put on some water to boil and I'll go pick some."
 As Elizabeth comes back with the wildflowers, the cowhands ride in.
 Trampas notices her going to the bunkhouse with them, "Hey, you picking us flowers for our table?"
 Elizabeth shakes her head, "No they're for the Virginian.
 He's sick."